VirtualBrainLab/vbl-docs/source/pinpoint/tutorials/tutorial_ephys_link.md

    be edited manually through the text boxes or by clicking the home button (label 7.1) to re-read the manipulator's position and reset the probe in Pinpoint.
+    1. For Sensapex manipulator users, you may zero out the manipulator's position on the touch screen controller.
+The values there will not affect Pinpoint.
 8. The probe's offset from the brain surface and which direction it is calculated can be adjusted here.
 The offset is the distance from the probe tip to the brain surface.
 This offset can be determined as the distance from